gleisonsdm/Kuifje-Documentation/Chapter 01/Uniform Assingment.md

 # Uniform Set

-Assign an uniform distribution to the elements of a giver Set of values.
+Assign an uniform distribution to the elements of a given Set of values.

 Example:
 ```sh